Andrusia Lake

 Andrusia Lake is a lake in Beltrami County, Minnesota, in the United States.

 Andrusia Lake was named for Andrew Jackson, 7th President of the United States.

 Andrusia Lake hosts multiple resorts and a public boat launch on the north end, some of these resorts include: Joe's Lodge, Fin 'n Feather, Morning Star, and Birchwood Estates.

+The Lake is known for its fishing, which includes Walleye, northern pike, and yellow perch.